Manu Vallejo

-Manuel Javier Vallejo Galván ([ˈmanu βaˈʎexo]; born 14 February 1997) is a Spanish professional footballer who plays as winger and forward for Real Oviedo, on loan from Girona FC.
+Manuel Javier Vallejo Galván ([ˈmanu βaˈʎexo]; born 14 February 1997) is a Spanish professional footballer who plays as winger or a forward for AD Ceuta FC.

 Club career

 Cádiz

 Born in Chiclana de la Frontera, Cádiz, Andalusia, Vallejo finished his formation with Cádiz CF. He made his senior debut with the reserves on 25 January 2015, coming on as a second-half substitute in a 2–1 Tercera División away loss against Atlético Sanluqueño CF.

 Vallejo scored his first senior goal on 17 May 2015, netting his team's second in a 3–2 loss at CD Mairena.
 On 18 October, he scored a hat-trick in a 7–1 home routing of CD Roda, and finished the campaign with a career-best 23 goals.

 Vallejo made his first team debut on 13 January 2016, playing the last 30 minutes in a 2–0 away loss against Celta de Vigo, for the season's Copa del Rey.
 He made his Segunda División debut on 28 October of the following year, replacing Salvi in a 0–0 home draw against Rayo Vallecano.

 On 24 July 2018, Vallejo renewed his contract until 2021, and extended it to a further year on 22 August, being definitely promoted to the main squad.
 He scored his first professional goal on 12 September 2018, netting the winner in a 2–1 away defeat of CD Tenerife, for the season's Copa del Rey.

 Vallejo scored his first league goal on 27 October 2018, netting the equalizer in a 2–1 away defeat of CD Lugo.
 On 20 December, he further extended his contract, signing until 2023.